moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ### Events

-Events are operations that occur intermittently (rather than for every time step in a simulation) resulting in the movement of carbon from one pool to another.
-Events include natural and anthropogenic events including: fire, harvesting, ploughing, and fertiliser application.
+Events are operations that occur intermittently (rather than for every step in a simulation), resulting in the movement of carbon from one pool to another.
+Events include natural and anthropogenic events, including fire, harvesting, ploughing, and fertiliser application.
 These are coded for the FLINT as a module.
-Here is the relationship between Pools and Operations/ Events.
+Here is the relationship between Pools and Operations/Events.

 |![Diagram depicting how FLINT calls modules to move carbon between pools.
 The first column states Carbon Pools/Time step while the first row states Event operations.
 For each pixel, FLINT calls modules to move carbon between pools.](../static/img/operations-module-case-study.png) |
 |:--:|